-Experts recommend room-sharing without bed-sharing to reduce the risk of sudden infant death syndrome (SIDS) and other sleep-related deaths in infants up to 1 year of age.
+It's not the safest option for your family.
+Experts recommend room-sharing without bed-sharing to reduce the risk of sudden infant death syndrome (SIDS) and other sleep-related deaths in infants.

-Cosleeping — sharing your bed with your baby — is an issue that people often disagree on.
-Proponents say it helps a baby fall asleep, is easier on nursing mothers, and promotes the bond between parent and child.
+Most experts agree that co-sleeping (sleeping near your baby) is a good thing to do, but people often disagree on bed-sharing.
+Fans of bed-sharing say it helps a baby fall asleep, is easier on nursing mothers, and promotes the bond between parent and child.

-Opponents of cosleeping say that in addition to making the baby dependent on the parents to fall asleep, it can be dangerous.
-The adult bed can be unsafe — parents could roll over onto the baby, the baby could be suffocated in the bedding or could get trapped between the mattress and a wall or headboard.
-Cosleeping increases the risk of SIDS, especially in babies of mothers who smoke.
+But besides making a baby dependent on being with his or her parents to fall asleep, bed-sharing can be dangerous.
+Adult beds can be unsafe for babies.
+Parents can roll over onto the baby, the baby can be suffocated in the bedding, or the baby could get trapped between the mattress and a wall or headboard.
+An infant could even fall off the bed entirely.
+Studies show that bed-sharing may increase the risk of SIDS, especially for babies whose mothers smoke.

-Many parents find that they can get some of the benefits of cosleeping without the risks by having the baby sleep in a bassinet, play yard, or crib in the same room, near their bed.
+Instead, enjoy the benefits of sleeping close to your baby by room-sharing, which means having your infant's sleep space near your bed, but not in your bed.
+You can keep your baby near you by having him or her sleep in a bassinet, crib, or play yard.
 And products are available that attach to the side of the bed so that babies are within reach of their parents but still in their own safe space.

-Do not bed-share if you are a smoker or have taken any drugs, alcohol, or other substances that could make you groggy and less responsive to your child (such as nighttime cough medicines, certain pain medications, antidepressants, or sleep aids).
-Cosleeping is also more dangerous when there are multiple people, including children, in the bed.
+Do not bed-share if you are a smoker or have taken any drugs, alcohol, or other substances that could make you groggy and less responsive to your baby (such as nighttime cough medicines, certain pain medications, antidepressants, or sleep aids).

 |Pocket Doc Mobile App|

 |For Patients & Families|